cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 }
 ```

-If a air-gapped environment is used where docker and dogu registry are mirrored,
+If an air-gapped environment is used where docker and dogu registry are mirrored,
 a mirror for the Docker registry must be configured here.

 Example of registry setup for mirrored images: